javamind/confman/README.md

 Do you want to implement continuous delivery or continuous deployment on your own tools ?
 We were in this situation.
 We had to implement continuous deployment but we did'nt want to use a big solution like Puppet, Chef, Go...

 Our need is only to use a simple configuration manager.
-One repository where all our conf is stocked and no other tools to run scripts.
+One repository where all our conf are stocked and no other tools to run scripts.
 For that we usually use Jenkins and our ops wanted to keep their scripts.

-So we decided to develop a very simple conf manager and share it for every people who have the same needing.
+So we decided to develop a very simple configuration manager and share it for every people who have the same needing.

-Gradle
+Build confman
 ==========

-The lifecycle is managed with Gradle.
-To configure gradle you can add a gradle.properties on the root of the project.
+The project lifecycle is managed with Gradle.
+To configure gradle you can add a gradle.properties in the root of the project.
 For example

     org.gradle.daemon=true

     #DB properties Postgre SQL (default)
     db.postgresql.driver=org.postgresql.Driver
     db.postgresql.url=jdbc:postgresql://localhost:5432/confman